together-sc/together/index.md

 ## Together

 * We are a multidisciplinary team of people with a variety of experiences and expertise, including education, speech therapy, occupational therapy and educational psychology.
-Working together in our shared purpose for supporting young people who have Special Educational Needs or are living with the effects of a rare condition.
+Working together in the community towards our shared purpose of supporting young people who have special educational needs or are living with the effects of a rare condition.

-### Our core purpose is to create communities that;
+### Our core purpose is to;
 * support children and young people with their individual needs
 * support families by enabling conversations, signposting, networking, offering advice and training
 * support educational settings working with these young people to develop their provision
-* offer access to a range of professionals in short timeframes
+* offer access to a range of professionals in short time frames